astraw/stdeb/README.txt

   py2dsc [options] mypackage-0.1.tar.gz # uses pre-built Python source package

 In all cases, a Debian source package is produced from unmodified Python packages.
-The following files are produced:
+The following files are produced in a newly created subdirectory ``deb_dist``:

  * ``packagename_versionname.orig.tar.gz``
  * ``packagename_versionname-debianversion.dsc``